axibase/atsd-use-cases/chart-of-the-day/sfo-noise/README.md

 Francisco International Airport, or SFO as it is known to frequent fliers.
 The data is collected by the [Office of Aircraft Noise Abatement](https://www.flysfo.com/noise) and includes complaints received via email, hotline, and even handwritten letter.
-Open [ChartLab](https://apps.axibase.com/chartlab) below and navigate through time using the drop-down menu at the top of the visualization:
+Open [ChartLab](https://apps.axibase.com/chartlab) below and navigate through time using the list at the top of the visualization:

 ![](./images/SFO1.png)